 We stopped along the way to tour the new Burntshirt Chimney Rock Tasting Room and Bistro.
 Last year, we enjoyed a visit to their Winery located near their two estate vineyards in Henderson County.

-Rumbling Bald Resort is located along the north shore of beautiful Lake Lure.
-Surrounded by the towering cliffs of Rumbling Bald Mountain, this more than three thousand acre property is home to a private white sand beach, children’s water park, distinct dining experiences and numerous hiking and biking trails, swimming pools, tennis courts, golf courses and a Spa.
+Rumbling Bald Resort located along the north shore of beautiful Lake Lure, is surrounded by the towering cliffs of Rumbling Bald Mountain.
+This more than three thousand acre property is home to a private white sand beach, children’s water park, distinct dining experiences, and numerous hiking and biking trails, swimming pools, tennis courts, golf courses, and a Spa.
 Our first visit to the resort was this past weekend, but it certainly won’t be our last.

 The Gardens is a delightful restaurant located across from the registration office.
 We are planning to return to dine at The Garden when they reopen next spring.
 We were there for their final evening of the season.

 We shared fresh bread with olive oil and spices for dipping.